puzzle-js/puzzle-js/docs/guide.md

 ## Core Configuration

-PuzzleJs has some inner configurations which you can't change using any Storefront or Gateway configuration.
-There are core configurations that changes how PuzzleJs will work.
+PuzzleJs has some inner configurations you can't change using any Storefront or Gateway configuration.
 They can be changes using envrionment variables

 | Env Variable Name | Default | Description |
 | - | - | - |